kazo0/kazo0.github.io/docs/_posts/2024-03-12-toolkit-tuesday-extendedsplashscreen.md

 ## Usage

 Let's take a look at how we can use the `ExtendedSplashScreen` control in our app.
 We'll start with a brand new Uno Platform app and add the `ExtendedSplashScreen` control to it.
-First step is to use the [`dotnet new` commands][uno-dotnet-new] to create a new Uno Platform app:
+The first step is to use the [`dotnet new` commands][uno-dotnet-new] to create a new Uno Platform app:

 ```bash
 dotnet new unoapp -toolkit -o ExtendedSplashApp